-You might be used to taking on home projects yourself, but pest control is something that is best left to the experts.
-When it comes time to pick a pest control experts, hiring the right one for your home will help your job go smoothly and safely.
-To help make sure you get the job done, we've curated a list of the top pest control professionals in and around Wichita Falls.
+You might be tempted to try and tackle the problem yourself, but pest control is something that is best left to the experts.
+When it comes time to choose a pest control team, hiring the right one for your task will help your job go smoothly and safely.
+Explore below to find our curated list of the top pest control companies in Wichita Falls.

 Our Top Pest Control Picks for Wichita Falls, TX

-Terminix, founded in 1927, has almost 100 years of professional pest control experience.
-And with over 300 locations, its technicians are ready to serve customers throughout the country.
-The company provides eco-friendly pest control solutions for a wide range of insects, rodents, and wildlife.
-It is headquartered in Memphis, Tennessee.
+Terminix, founded in 1927, has nearly 100 years of pest control industry experience.
+Its technicians are ready to serve customers anywhere, with over 300 locations throughout the country.
+The company provides eco-friendly pest control solutions for a wide variety of insects, rodents, and wildlife.
+Its headquarters are in Memphis, Tennessee.
 Terminix is most widely known for its specialty termite services.

 Orkin Pest Control, a division of Rollins Corporation, is based in Atlanta, Georgia.
 The company has over 400 locations worldwide.
-The company has been a leader in customer satisfaction since its founding in 1901 by Otto Orkin.
+It's been a leader in customer satisfaction since its founding in 1901 by Otto Orkin.
 This makes it the longest-running modern pest control company ever.
-Orkin offers outdoor and indoor treatments for all varieties of pests, but its commercial division is where the company stands out the most.
+Orkin offers outdoor and indoor treatments for all types of pests, but the company's commercial division is where it stands out the most.

 Rentokil, a British service group, is the world's largest and most widely recognized pest control company, representing hundreds of brands worldwide.
-In North America, the company currently owns nine, including Ehrlich, Presto-X, Anderson Pest Solutions, and Western Exterminator.
-For over 90 years, Rentokil has been helping homeowners rid themselves of common pest problems.
-The company also has the largest presence in the commercial pest management space in the US.
+In North America, it currently owns nine, including Ehrlich, Western Exterminator, Presto-X, and Anderson Pest Solutions.
+Rentokil has been helping homeowners rid themselves of common pest problems for over 90 years.
+The company also has the biggest presence in the commercial pest management space in the US.
 Its North American headquarters is located in Wyomissing, Pennsylvania.

 Common Pests in Wichita Falls